matrix-io/matrix-documentation/docs/matrix-os/reference/sensors.md

 > You should have familiarity with [Configuration Files](configuration.md) before exploring Sensors.

 ### Configuration
-End users must explicitly authorize MOS applications to utilize hardware sensors.
+When downloading an app from the <a href="https://apps.matrix.one" target="_blank">MATRIX App Store</a>, End users must explicitly authorize MOS applications to utilize hardware sensors.

-This requires that each application identify required sensors in `config.yaml`.
+This requires that each application to identify the sensors it requires in `config.yaml`.
+Sensors will not work unless this is specified.
+Below is an example for an app that requires the temperature and UV sensor.

 ```language-yaml
 sensors: